StevenRud7/Automation-Program/README.md

 - **(a) Automation files** — everything under `tests/` and `playwright.config.js`.
 - **(b) Written answers** — see `ANSWERS.md` for the billing widget QA review.

-`screenshots/` is gitignored since it's a generated artifact.
-After running the test once, grab the resulting `before-submit.png` from that folder and include it alongside the code as proof of execution when you send this in.